cviviers/SPECTRE/README.md

 # SPECTRE: Self-supervised Pretraining for CT Representation Extraction
-SPECTRE is a framework for training and evaluating **transformer-based foundation models for 3D CT scans**.
+SPECTRE is a framework for training and evaluating **transformer-based foundation models for 3D Computed Tomography (CT) scans**.
 By leveraging self-supervised learning, SPECTRE enables the extraction of rich and generalizable representations from medical imaging data, which can be fine-tuned for various downstream tasks such as segmentation, classification, and anomaly detection.

 This repository provides tools for pretraining, fine-tuning, and evaluating these models, ensuring robust performance across different CT datasets.